rmrt1n/rmrt1n.github.io/src/articles/recursive-ascent.md

 What about recursive ascent parsers then?
 A recursive ascent parser is just the "functional" version of a traditional LR table-based state machine.
 Instead of rows in a table, state transitions are encoded as functions.
 A function call is a shift action, and a reduce action happens when the function returns.
 The parse stack is the function call stack!!

-I had an _Aha!_ moment when I first realised this about recursive ascent parsers.
+I had an Aha! moment when I first realised this about recursive ascent parsers.
 This might not make sense now, but once we get to the code implementation, it will hopefully make this more clear.

-## Generating the Parse Table

-### Building the State Machine
+## Building the State Machine

 Before getting into the code, first, we'll need to understand how to generate a parse table.
 This is a process that is automated by parser generators, but in recursive ascent, we have to do this manually.
 The first step is to compute all the possible LR states for a given grammar, in other words, build a finite state machine.
 Again, we'll use an example grammar to illustrate this.